Chinese medicine acupuncture and digestive health

 “Dampness” in Traditional Chinese Medicine

-- Over time, dampness can lead to bloating, fullness and loose stools.
+- Digestive Symptoms: Over time, dampness can contribute to digestive issues, including:

 Kidney-Yang deficiency – could be a underline cause

-So what does a Traditional Chinese Medicine practitioner do?
+So, what does a Chinese Medicine acupuncture practitioner do?

 When you meet with us, we will check: